DNAnexus raises $100 million to expand its genomics data analysis platform

-DNAnexus, a company that provides a data analysis and management platform for DNA sequence data, today announced that it has secured $100 million in a round co-led by Perceptive Advisors and Northpond Ventures.
+DNAnexus, which provides a data analysis and management platform for DNA sequence data, today announced it has secured $100 million in a round co-led by Perceptive Advisors and Northpond Ventures.
 DNAnexus says the funds will advance its international growth, enabling the company to serve health care and life science organizations around the world as it grows its cloud-based clinical testing offerings.

 A number of DNAnexus customers — which include eight of the top 10 clinical diagnostics companies, seven of the top 10 pharmaceutical companies, and over 100 enterprises — tap the platform for machine learning applications.
-They perform AI-aided variant calls, which entail identifying substitutions of single nucleotides (the building blocks of DNA) and small insertions and deletions from next-generation sequencing data.
-And they rely on deep learning for pathology processing, medical record interpretation, and for extracting insights out of large-scale data proteomics (the study of proteins) and metabolomics (the study of the products of metabolism) data.
+These perform AI-aided variant calls, which entail identifying substitutions of single nucleotides (the building blocks of DNA) and small insertions and deletions from next-generation sequencing data.
+They rely on deep learning for pathology processing, medical record interpretation, and extracting insights out of large-scale data proteomics (the study of proteins) and metabolomics (the study of the products of metabolism) data.

 DNAnexus was founded in 2009 by Stanford University professors Serafim Batzoglou and Arend Sidow and Stanford computer scientist Andreas Sundquist.
 The trio aimed to address the need for computing infrastructure in DNA sequence analysis with a suite of cloud-based services, and they achieved success early on.
 In October 2013, DNAnexus teamed up with the Human Genome Sequencing Center at Baylor College of Medicine to perform the largest cloud-based genomics analysis at the time, processing 3,751 whole genomes to 10,771 exomes (regions of the genome that are known to encode proteins) in 430 terabytes of data.

-Customers of DNAnexus use computational resources from Amazon Web Services (AWS), the company’s cloud provider, to run analysis on sequence data and to store that data.
+DNAnexus customers use computational resources from Amazon Web Services (AWS), the company’s cloud provider, to run analysis on sequence data and to store that data.
 With DNAnexus’ Apollo product, clients can upload and integrate data sets for exploration, including clinical, research, and real-world data sets using a range of models.
 They’re able to drag and drop charts to create custom dashboards that provide a snapshot of each cohort, and to explore clinical data associations through tools, charts, and visualizations that make sense out of billions of data points.

 DNAnexus’ Titan, which complements Apollo, is a platform-as-a-service product built to scale to thousands of machines and millions of objects.
 It standardizes data by letting customers create, refine, validate, and execute pipelines and automatically track data provenance, and by letting team members share data, tools, and analyses with collaborators while controlling access and security.